michtra/fretlearner/README.md

 4. When detected correctly:
    - You'll see a green checkmark (✓) and "Good job!" message
    - The fretboard highlight clears
+   - After 2 seconds, if you're still holding the note, you'll see "Release the note..."
+   - The app automatically advances when it detects silence
 5. For incorrect attempts, you'll see feedback showing which note you played
 6. With "Repeat each note" > 1, you'll see repetition count (e.g., "Rep 1/3")